Killthebug/Bika-Lims-Wiki/Home.md

     </VirtualHost>

+## 6. Verify successfull Plone installation

-## 6. Note the output of the installer script:
+Note the output of the installer script:

     ###################### Installation Complete ######################